FLAC: Design

 FLAC is a lossless encoding of linear pulse-code modulation data.

 File structure

 A FLAC file consists of the magic number fLaC, metadata, and encoded audio.

 The encoded audio is divided into frames, each of which consists of a header, a data block, and a CRC16 checksum.
-Each frame is encoded independent of each other.
+Each frame is encoded independently of the others.
 A frame header begins with a sync word, used to identify the beginning of a valid frame.
 The rest of the header contains the number of samples, position of the frame, channel assignment, and optionally the sample rate and bit depth.
 The data block contains the audio information.

 Metadata in FLAC precedes the audio.
 Properties like the sample rate and the number of channels are always contained in the metadata.
-It may also contain other information, the album cover for example.
+It may also contain other information, the album cover, for example.
 FLAC uses Vorbis comments for textual metadata like track title and artist name.